oblac/jodd-site/doc/jdatetime.md

 ~~~~~

 Furthermore, it is possible just to set the timezone, without changing
 the time.
-And, something useful - to change timezone, using method
+And something useful - to change timezone, using method
 `changeTimeZone()`.

 DST is supported only partially, for now.
 By default, DST tracking is
 off (flag: `trackDST`).
 When DST tracking is on, JDateTime will track
 DST only during adding/subtracting the time.
 What remains is that it is
 still possible to set invalid time (that, for example, doesn't exist).

-## Performance

-According to some light micro-tests, JDateTime is about 40% faster then
-JDK5 Calendar.

 ![jdatetime performace test](jdate-benchmark.png)